 We have already argued that hypercharge or electric charge break custodial symmetry.
 From the form of the covariant derivative $D_\mu \s$ including a single $\tau_3$ we can guess that the $SU(2)_R$ symmetry will not allow $B$ field interactions which are proportional to $s_w \sim \sqrt{1/4}$.
 A second contribution to the $\rho$ parameter therefore arises from Higgs loops in the presence of $g' \neq 0$

-The sign of this contribution implies that larger Higgs masses give negative contributions to the $\rho$ parameter.
+The loop diagrams responsible for the contribution are simply virtual Higgs exchanges in the $W$ and $Z$ self energies, which not only have a different factorizing couplings, but also different $W$ and $Z$ masses inside the loop.
+These masses inside loop diagrams appear as logarithms.
+The sign of this contribution implies that larger Higgs masses give increasingly negative contributions to the $\rho$ parameter.

 There is another parameterization of the same effect, namely the $T$ parameter.
-It is part of an effective theory parameterization of deviations from the tree-level relations between gauge boson masses, mixing angles, and neutral and charged current couplings.
-In general, for example the mass ratio $m_W/m_Z$ depends on all three parameters $S,T,U$.
-Typical experimental constraints form an ellipse in the $S$ vs $T$ plane along the diagonal.
-However, for example the leading contribution from the different bottom and top masses can be translated into a contribution $\alpha \Delta T \sim \Delta \rho$, centered around $T=0$.
+It is part of an effective theory parameterization of deviations from the tree level relations between gauge boson masses, mixing angles, and neutral and charged current couplings.
+If we allow for deviations from the Standard Model gauge sector induced by vacuum polarization corrections $\Pi(p^2)$ and their momentum derivatives $\Pi'(p^2)$ we can write down additional Lagrangian terms

+The field strengths $\hat{F}_{\mu \nu},\hat{W}_{\mu \nu},\hat{Z}_{\mu \nu}$ are based the fields $\hat{A}_\mu,\hat{W}_\mu,\hat{Z}_\mu$.
+The hats are necessary, because the kinetic terms and hence the fields do not (yet) have the canonical normalization.
+To compute the proper field normalization we assume that all $\Pi'$ are small, so we can express the hatted gauge fields in terms of the properly normalized fields as